Generalized Fisher-Weighted SVD: Scalable Kronecker-Factored Fisher Approximation for Compressing Large Language Models: Introduction

 \section{Introduction}

-The Fisher information Fisher Information Matrix (FIM)~\cite{Fisher1992} is widely employed in neural networks to enhance the efficiency of models, particularly in the context of training and inference.
-However, computing and leveraging the full Fisher information is computationally prohibitive for deep networks.
-To make the problem tractable, existing methods adopt simplified approximations -- most commonly, assuming that the Fisher matrix is diagonal~\cite{wu2024improved, frankle2019lottery, soen2024tradeoffs}.
-While efficient, this assumption discards valuable information about parameter correlations.
+The Fisher Information Matrix (FIM)~\citep{Fisher1922} is widely used in neural networks to improve model efficiency, particularly during training and inference.
+However, computing and utilizing the full Fisher matrix is computationally infeasible for deep neural networks.
+To address this challenge, most existing approaches rely on simplified approximations -- most commonly assuming a diagonal Fisher matrix~\citep{frankle2019lottery,wu2024improved, soen2024tradeoffs,DBLP:conf/nldb/MoskovskiyPZP25}.
+While computationally efficient, this assumption ignores important cross-correlations between model parameters.
+Motivated by the importance of accurately parametrising the FIM and of preserving correlation structure in LLMs, we propose a GPU-tractable Kronecker-based factorization algorithm, Matrix-free Fisher Factorization (MFF).
+MFF avoids explicit storage of the full Fisher matrix and reduces computation to operations on objects whose dimensions match those of individual linear layers.

-One key application of FIM is low-rank compression of large language models (LLMs).
-However, the standard low-rank approach — Singular Value Decomposition (SVD) — often leads to suboptimal performance.
-To mitigate this, weighted SVD methods aim to align the optimization objective with the target task~\cite{asvd, FWSVD}.
-Fisher-Weighted SVD (FWSVD)~\cite{FWSVD} uses Fisher information to assign importance to parameters.
-However, FWSVD utilizes only the diagonal part of FIM and treats each row as independent, which can lead to poor retention of task-critical components.

-In contrast, we propose a more accurate weighted SVD method: \textbf{Generalized Fisher-Weighted SVD (GFWSVD)}.
-Our approach leverages a Kronecker factorization of the full FIM to derive two sensitivity matrices, which are integrated into a generalized SVD framework.
-To overcome the high computational cost of factorizing the full Fisher matrix, we introduce a scalable adaptation of the Kronecker decomposition algorithm.
-We reduce the core operations of the standard algorithm to matrix multiplications shaped by the dimensions of the network's weight matrices.
-Thus, our method lowers the computational complexity from quartic to cubic in the weight matrix size — while preserving the full Fisher information, including off-diagonal elements.
-We compare our method with various low-rank compression approaches for large models — those using Fisher information (Fisher-Weighted SVD), and those leveraging activation statistics (ASVD~\cite{asvd}, SVD-LLM~\cite{svdllm}) — and observe consistent improvements in downstream task performance.
+To demonstrate its practical relevance, we prove that under the assumption of a Matrix-Variate Normal~(MVN) distribution, the resulting factors yield an optimal low-rank compression of the weights.
+We validate this result empirically by proposing the Generalized Fisher-Weighted SVD (GFWSVD), a low-rank compression method derived from this formulation.
+GFWSVD consistently outperforms both diagonal Fisher approximations (FWSVD~\citep{FWSVD}) and activation-based baselines (ASVD~\citep{asvd}, SVD-LLM~\citep{svdllm}).
+Specifically, GFWSVD achieves state-of-the-art results in up to 50\% model compression with performance superior to existing methods.
+When used as a drop-in initialization for fine-tuning pipelines \cite{DobiSVD}, GFWSVD enables reliable fine-tuning at up to 40\% parameter reduction.